felangga/felangga.github.io/_posts/2014-09-12-slackware-forgot-root-password-try-this-method.md

 A fairly simple way to reset a forgotten root password, provided your lilo bootloader is not locked.
 Here are the steps,

-- On the LILO bootloader screen, press TAB <tab>to enter command line mode
+- On the LILO bootloader screen, press TAB &lt;tab&gt;to enter command line mode

 - Type "Linux single init=/bin/sh rw"